-The possession of illicit drug paraphernalia by students or their guests on College property or property operated for the benefit of the College.
-Paraphernalia includes but is not limited to: hypodermic needles, hookahs, resonated roach clips, bowls, pipes, bongs, and other items modified for the use of or to conceal the use of illicit drugs.
+Possession of illicit drug paraphernalia.
+(Paraphernalia includes but is not limited to: hypodermic needles, hookahs, resonated roach clips, bowls, pipes, bongs, and other items modified for the use of or to conceal the use of illicit drugs.)

-• Drugs - Suspicion
+Drugs - Suspicion

-All students or their guests found on College property or property operated for the benefit of the College where illicit drugs are reasonably believed to be present or in use.
+Students or guests found where illicit drugs are reasonably believed to be present or in use.